 The US Travel Insurance Association suggests checking the fine print to see if extras like airfare, shore excursions and pre- and post-touring are covered, too.

 In addition to travel insurance, some companies also sell what's called a cancellation waiver.
-A waiver typically costs $40 to $60, according to the III.
-Often, a waiver covers only the cost of the company's tour and offers either a refund or credit if you cancel.
+Often, a waiver covers only the cost of the company's tour and offers either a refund or credit if you cancel, according to the III.
 Unlike an insurance policy, the III says a waiver typically won't cover you if you have to cancel your trip immediately before departure or after the trip begins.

 Waivers often have greater restrictions and provide fewer consumer protections than insurance policies, the III says, since they're not regulated by state law like insurance policies are.
 If the tour or cruise company goes out of business, you may not be able to collect on the waiver you purchased from them.

 By doing your research and selecting the right travel insurance ahead of time, you can kick back and relax on your vacation.